-Mathematics at IGCSE is a core subject; students are supported in this by a Department boasting a team of eight highly qualified mathematicians.
+Mathematics at IGCSE is a core subject; students are supported in this by a Department boasting a team of nine highly qualified mathematicians.

 Our objective is to enable each pupil to succeed in Mathematics through enjoyment and application.
 During this process, we aim to open their eyes to the hidden beauty behind Mathematics and enthuse them to look beyond the curriculum.
 Pupils will learn to use numerical skills in a purely mathematical way as well as in real life situations.